electrumsv/electrumsv-sdk-docker/README.md

 If you are helping us test this on mainnet, the instuctions for adding a wallet and account via the commandline are at the bottom of this `README`.

+### Disclaimer
+I've not made any effort to slim down these docker images to the most lightweight versions as there are more pressing priorities.
+I only care that it builds and works.
+However, pull requests from docker wizards are most welcome.

 ## Installation Instructions

 1. Make sure you have Docker installed: https://docs.docker.com/get-docker/